Bachelor of Science, Public Health (BSPH)

 Admission Requirements

 The Bachelor of Science in Public Health (BSPH) applications are now accepted on a rolling admission.
-Before applying, students interested in pursuing a Bachelor of Science degree in Public Health must first be accepted to Chicago State University and complete or are currently enrolled in all pre-professional courses.
+Before applying, students interested in pursuing a Bachelor of Science degree in Public Health must first be accepted to Chicago State University and declare public health as their major.
+Please see the following checklist below before applying.

-Application packets must be submitted by May 1st for the fall semester, and September 30th for the Spring semester.
+Application for Declaratation of Public Health Major forms must be submitted by May 1st for the fall semester, and September 30th for the Spring semester.
 However, if all openings are not filled, applications will continue to be accepted until July 1st for fall admission and until October 15th for Spring admission.
-Application packets must include the following:
+Please see the following checklist below before applying.

 Apply